-Fig. 10.
-Assembly time of AD1-AD5.
+Table 2 Assembly time of AD1-AD4

-- AD3: Data by our proposed method with generating only one initial solution in the MLS, - AD4: Data by our proposed method with setting $\beta = 5 \times 10^{-3}$ in order to give the feeder efficiency a priority, - AD5: Data by our proposed method with setting $\gamma = 7.5$ in order to give the simultaneous pickup a priority,
+$5\times 10^{-3}$ in order to give the feeder efficiency a priority,

+AD4: Data by our proposed method with setting $\gamma = 7.5$ in order to give the simultaneous pickup a priority.

-Each assembly time was calculated by our placement machine simulator, and Fig.10 uses unit time of our simulator.
+We ran the experiment using a personal computer with Intel® CoreTM 2 Quad 2.4 GHz and 2 GB RAM.
+Each assembly time was calculated by our placement machine simulator, and Table 2 uses internal unit time of our simulator.
+The improvement means the improvement rate between assembly time after one generation of initial solution and assembly time after 500 generation of initial solution.

+The improvement shows that with the MLS of 500 generation of initial solution, we improve the assembly time by 65.5% to 73.4% over the one generation of initial solution (such as Local Search).
 The longest assembly time recorded by AD2.
 This indicates that the simultaneous pickup widely affects the assembly time.
-AD4 and AD5 indicate that the importance of balance of three evaluation values.
-Comparing AD1 with AD3, we see AD1 recorded 12% improvement of its assembly time with enough generation of initial solutions in the MLS.

-As to the computation time for AD1, AD2, AD4 and AD5, the MLS with 1000 initial solutions generated needs around 5 min with a personal computer (CPU: Pentium D 2.8GHz, Memory: 1GB, OS: Windows XP).
-AD3 which generates one initial solutions in the MLS needs around 10 sec.
-Considering that the assembly data is basically prepared before a production starts, we think 5 min is acceptably short (we do not target on-line calibration).
+AD3 and AD4 indicate that the importance of balance of three evaluation values.
+As to the computation time, we think these results are acceptably short because the assembly data is basically prepared before a production starts (we do not target online calibration).

 These results show the effectiveness of the proposed method.

-VII.
-CONCLUSION
+6. CONCLUSION